CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- created an Azure Key vault to store a MySQL server password as a secret.
+- Created an Azure Key vault to store a MySQL server password as a secret.
-- created an Azure service principal to provide access to secrets in the Azure Key vault.
+- Created an Azure service principal to provide access to secrets in the Azure Key vault.
-- configured permissions to allow the service principal to read the secret.
+- Configured permissions to allow the service principal to read the secret.
-- configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- Configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.